Sup3rlativ3/Deploy-LAPS/README.md

   `.\Deploy-LAPS.ps1 -GPOName "My Awesome LAPS GPO"` This will run the script with defaults but set the GPOname to "My Awesome LAPS GPO"

+  # Currently this is not working with the migration table.
+The solution would be to generate your own migration table from the GPO backup or comment out the migrationtable parameter from import-gpo at the bottom of the script.